Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 - If a row in `/etc/shadow` contains a `*` instead of a password hash, that the user is not allowed to login.
   - This is usually implemented on a user reserved for the system, and not a _human_ user.

+- Note that all the groups are in `/etc/gshadow` file

   > Checking Logs

   `cd var/log`